MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 # Launch Dynamics 365 Remote Assist from another app (protocol activation)

-You can embed code in your HoloLens, iOS or Android application to switch to [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] and begin a call using a Uniform Resource Identifier (URI).
+You can embed code in your HoloLens, iOS, or Android application to switch to [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] and begin a call using a Uniform Resource Identifier (URI).

 For example, let’s say you’re creating a helicopter maintenance app.
 You can add a button that a maintenance engineer can use to call an expert if they get